 - Annual fee: $35

-The OpenSky Secured Visa Credit Card is another secured credit card, meaning you have to put down a cash deposit to get started.
-However, your credit movements will be reported to the three credit bureaus, so this card gives you the chance to prove your creditworthiness as you responsibly use credit and pay your bill on time.
+The OpenSky® Secured Visa® Credit Card is another secured credit card, meaning you must put down a cash deposit to start.
+However, your credit movements will be reported to the three credit bureaus, so this card gives you a chance to prove your creditworthiness as you responsibly use credit and pay your bill on time.

 However, you should be warned that this card does carry an annual fee of $35, which is a hard sell since it doesn’t offer rewards.

-Why OpenSky Secured Visa is the best starter card for no credit check
+Why the OpenSky Secured Visa is the best starter card for no credit check

-The main draw of this card is the fact that, unlike others on this list, the OpenSky Secured Visa Credit Card does not require a credit check at all.
-That makes it a good starter card option for someone without any credit history, or even with a recent bankruptcy.
-Since this card reports your payments to the three credit bureaus, you can use it to build credit no matter where your credit stands right now.
+The main draw of this card is that, unlike others on this list, the OpenSky Secured Visa Credit Card does not require a credit check at all.
+That makes it a good starter card option for someone without any credit history or a recent bankruptcy.
+Since this card reports your payments to the three credit bureaus, you can use it to build credit no matter where your credit stands.

 How to choose the right starter credit card for you